OlegKonings/BCI_EEG_blk_diag_admm_multi_lambda/README.md

 	11) num ROIs (32 bit int)

 	outputs are (in order)

 	0) vector u (n,lambdas) single precision floating point numbers
 	1) vector z (n,lambdas) single precision floating point numbers
 	2) vector iter (num_lambdas,1) int 32

+Assumptions:

+	1) single precision
+	2) matrices in standard dense format must be passed into function in transpose state
+	3) the sub-matrix is passed in and will be replicated (in sparse format) num_ROIs times.
+	4) the sub-matrix is 'fat' (m>n)

+First test the using the project's ' BCI_blk_diag_admm_multi_lambda.m' file.
+That gives a clear example of how to call, and how it is implemented in MATLAB (not optimal, but somewhat optimized).